Writing is a pretty solitary hobby.

 Have you ever heard of the word ‘sonder’?

 It was coined by John Koenig, whose project, The Dictionary of Obscure Sorrows, comes up with words for emotions that aren’t currently described by language.
-Incidentally, this project is currently being made into a book by Simon & Schuster, so keep an eye out for it.

 ‘Sonder’ means: ‘the realization that each random passerby is living a life as vivid and complex as your own—populated with their own ambitions, friends, routines, worries and inherited craziness…’